AShadyPCB/led-shelf-controller/README.md

 ## The Problem

 The shelf is a 24 V tunable white/orange light LED strip driven by an off the shelf controller.
-At full brightness it lets out a high pitched whine and when you dim it to a normal, usable level the whine gets even worse!
+At full brightness it lets out a high pitched whine and when you dim it to a normal usable level, the whine gets even worse!

 <p align="center">
   <img src="media/IMAGES/og_board_closeup.jpeg" width="700" alt="Original controller PCB, opened up">